vinaygopinath/androidtutorial/app/views/concept_lessons/_android_hello_world.html.md

-# Getting Started with Android App
+# Android Hello World

-In this tutorial, we will go through various steps of creating an android app.
+In this tutorial, we will go through various steps of creating a sample android hello world app.
 Once our application is ready, we will launch the application and see it working in the emulator.
 We will then go through the folder structure and see various tools available with us in ADT.

 ## Creating Project From Wizard

  Unlike other languages where you need to write code to run a basic hello world program, the Android Developer Tool (ADT) or Eclipse provides us a great way to create android applications using wizard.
-In Android, you just need to follow some simple steps and with a few clicks we get our first hello world project up and running.
+In Android, you just need to follow some simple steps and with a few clicks we get our first Android hello world project up and running.

 This tutorial will help you understand our process and various options in the wizard.